 Rio Tinto assesses risks in a manner consistent with the International Standards Organisation's Risk Management - Guidelines (ISO 31000) using the Rio Tinto Risk Management Standard.
-Assessments of risks relevant to Salindres - 0431-B2 are undertaken by a multi-disciplinary team of specialists.
-Risks are evaluated with regard to potential consequences related to a range of aspects including, but not limited to, health and safety, social, environment, infrastructure and local economics.
-The material risks that have been identified for Salindres - 0431-B2 and their associated control measures are summarised in the table below.
+Assessments of risks related to the construction, operation and closure of Mandena Backfill Landform are undertaken by a multi-disciplinary team of specialists.
+Risks are evaluated regarding potential consequences related to a range of aspects including but not limited to health and safety, social, human rights, environment, infrastructure and local economics.
+The material risks that have been identified for Mandena Backfill Landform and their associated mitigation measures are summarised in the table below.